enonic/lib-static/README.md

 <br/>
 <br/>

-## Later versions
+## TODO: Later versions

 ### Options params
 - `index` (string or array of strings): filename(s) (without path) to fall back to, look for and serve, in cases where the asset path requested is a folder.
 If not set, requesting a folder will yield an error.
+Implementaion: before throwing a 404, check if postfixing any of the chosen /index files (with the slash) resolves it.
+If so, return that.
+  The rest is up to the developer, and their responsibility how it's used: what htm/html/other they explicitly add in this parameter.
+And cache headers, just same as if they had asked directly for the index file.

 ### Response
 - `'Last-Modified'` header, determined on file modified date
-- `'Accept-Ranges': 'bytes'` header, handle ranges
+- `'Accept-Ranges': 'bytes'` header.
+Implement range handling.